gastonmuijtjens/macOSAppCleaner/README.md

 # macOSAppCleaner
-Small command line tool for cleaning up old application files after deleting of an application on macOS.
+Small command line tool for cleaning up old application files after deletion of an application on macOS.
 Takes a keyword and searches for files or folders in the appropriate folders in the Library folder of the current user.
-In case a file or folder is found, the user has the option to delete it.
+In case a file or folder is found, the application will provide the user with an option to delete it.

 ## System requirements
 - macOS 10.14 or higher